samrah-tahir/flexbox-layout/README.md

 - Flexbox layout technqiues
 - Use of alignment properties
 - Identifying Axes depending on flex direction
-- Flex growing and Flex shrinking
+- Flex growing, Flex shrinking and flex containers